daslef/ithub-itday-april-refine/docs/guides-concepts/routing/index.md

 - `parse`: A function that returns a function that parses the current route and returns an object.
 - `Link`: A React component that accepts a `to` prop and renders a component that handles the navigation to the given `to` prop.

-While all these methods are optional, if you're working on creating a custom router integration, you'll be able to incrementally add more features and adopt more of Refine's features by implementing more of these methods.
+While all these methods are optional, if you're working on creating a custom router integration, you'll be able to incrementally add more features and adopt more of Refine's features by izmplementing more of these methods.

 To learn more about the `routerProvider` interface, check out the [`Router Provider` section of the Core API Reference](/docs/routing/router-provider).